olaf-olaf/finalProjectOld/DESIGN.md

 ### Drumpad design

+The DrumPad class represents a pad on the interface.
+Every object can store a sample and data regarding the amount of effects used.
+The class has one method that plays the audiofile.

 ```swift

 class DrumPad {
   init {

   }

   var reverbParameter = 0
   var distortionParameter = 0
   var delayParameter = 0